Dave Ramsey Monthly Budget Percentages

 - How to Have a Family Budget Meeting

-Even if you don’t give to your church, it can only help your happiness and prosperity to give a little money away to a good cause each month!
+Even if you aren’t religious, or don’t give to a church, it can only help your happiness and prosperity to give a little money away to a good cause each month!

 This will change depending on where you are at in your debt payoff or wealth building journey.